jamalhansen/personal-goals/README.md

 ==============

 ## To Do This Week
-- [ ] Write up a summary of Code Newbie Challenges
+- [X] Write up a summary of Code Newbie Challenges
 - [ ] Write the January Code Newbie Challenges
-- [ ] Look into a game to explore and learn the file system
-- [ ] Update pg/reset.py to move new README into place
-- [ ] Update pg/reset.py to move checked items to the Accomplishments folder
 - [X] Setup repository for Python Thursday Text Adventure v2
 - [ ] Setup initial issues for Python Thursday Text Adventure v2